 6. Exploring Germany Will Be a Worthy Chore

 Exploring Germany is always worthy, but you will have to wear a mask, especially if you are using public transport.
-The buses and trains are typically crowded, although many people are not using them due to fear of infection recently.
+The buses and trains are typically crowded, although many people may not be using them due to fear of infection.
 However, Germany has placed certain safety measures when it comes to public transport, and they might remain in place if the situation does not change for the better.

 Germany has beautiful places, amazing sceneries, and majestic landscapes, especially in the smaller towns, which should not be overlooked.
 Even if you have explored Germany before, there is still so much left to do and see.
 For as long as you apply the safety measures, it will be possible for you to travel within Germany and visit places, and simply make the most of your time.